 The Food Bank is a sponsor of the Summer Food Service Program (SFSP), a federally-funded program that provides free, nutritious meals in the summertime to children who are eligible to receive free or reduced-price meals during the school year.
 The goal of SFSP is to ensure that these children continue to receive the nutrition they need to learn, grow, and play when school is not in session.
 Summer meal sites are located at recreation centers, low-income apartment complexes, churches, housing authority properties, and other locations where children gather over the summer.
-This summer, the Food Bank will be producing all of the meals provided at SFSP sites in its commercial kitchen.
+The Food Bank produces all of the meals provided at SFSP sites in its commercial kitchen.

 The Food Bank is hiring a Child Hunger Fellow to support the summer meal programming in three key ways: (1) coordinate and implement the Food Bank’s innovative partnership with local Housing Authorities; (2) conduct outreach at Housing Authority properties to increase participation in the SFSP and (3) support the use of meal reporting technology at SFSP sites.

 - Recruit, screen, hire, and train Housing Authority residents to act as Site Supervisors at the Housing Authority sites